jonathanpberger/code-as-lit-for-lean-teams-agileux2012/notes.md

 its 20m before I get to pt 2

-URI stands for ?
-what are a few other protocols
+URI stands for Uniform Resource Indicator what are a few other protocols?
+HTTP, FTP, SMTP

 internet arch needs a diagram